Its-Shinde4241/IntelliRoom/Readme.md

 - Test your changes thoroughly
 - Never commit sensitive credentials

-## �📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🛟 Support

-For support, [email](shindeshubham4241@gmail.com) or open an issue in the GitHub repository.
+For support, [email](shindeshubham5356@gmail.com) or open an issue in the GitHub repository.

 ## 🙏 Acknowledgments